scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 You create a auditory or visual illusion no larger than 4 tiles at a point within range you can see.
 The illusion has no physical presence, a creature that touches the illusion makes a Willpower save against your spellcasting roll, seeing through the illusion on success..
-A creature may attempt to see through the illusion by making a perception check against your spellcasting roll.
+A creature may attempt to see through the illusion by making a perception challenge against your spellcasting roll.
 On success they see through the illusion.
 A creature that touches or passes through the illusion makes a Willpower save instead, rationalizing a reason for the interaction on failure.

 You may split the image into any number of auditory or visual illusions as long as the total size of the illusion is less than 4 tiles.
 For each separate illusion you maintain you add a terrible die to your spellcasting rolls for this spell.